-- La Casa is good too and has a relaxing ambiance with a courtyard garden complete with a fountain in its center.
-It’s bean dip is tasty.
-Be ware though, if you have a love of carnitas, then you should know their’s is not traditional but instead something of a tasty pork stew and not the authentic chunks of carnitas slow roasted in oil intended for your corn tortillas.
+- La Casa has a devoted base of Moscowvites with a relaxing ambiance set by a courtyard garden complete with a fountain in its center.
+Their bean dip is tasty.
+Be ware though, if you have a love of carnitas, then you should know their’s is not traditional but instead something of a tasty pork stew.

 There are more places, great coffee shops (love One World!) that provide live entertainment, a great donut shop, pizza places, frozen self-serve yogurt, ice cream stores, and who knows what else I am missing–all are privately own, non-chain places and good.
 Moscow truly is a foodies’ place to be and once you are here, I’d suggest making a fun adventure of trying all the new places to decide what belongs on your own most popular list.

 These need no explanation and is another case of a mostly complete list so if a fan fav is missing, don’t count it out just yet.
 Google it with Moscow, Idaho and it may show up.